-The saying tells not to judge the book by its cover.
-However, today it is difficult to imagine a platonically pure way of perceiving individuals of the surrounding staging, where moral would be strictly detached from visual and values and attitudes would be formed while avoiding premature judging.
-Indeed, in day-to-day situations human interaction tends to be built in a way of certain data exchange, which will include of not only verbal messages, but also visual appearances, behavior, habits etc.
+The saying tells us not to judge the book by its cover.
+However, today it is difficult to imagine a platonically pure way of perceiving individuals of the surrounding staging, where morals would be strictly detached from visuals and values and attitudes would be formed while avoiding premature judging.
+Indeed, in day-to-day situations, human interaction tends to be built in a way of certain data exchange, which will include not only verbal messages but also visual appearances, behavior, habits, etc.

-Among these kinds of attributes, there is one that becomes controversial even on the stage of classification, these are body modifications, and particularly tattoos.
-If, for example, we can easily define facial features as natural and difficult to change attribute, and clothes as acquired and that can be easily changed, tattoos hovers somewhere in the middle.
-Being an acquired thing and in the same time quite durable, a tattoo is starting to pose questions with its only existence, what serves as a reason for people who are getting tattoos?
+Among these kinds of attributes, there is one that becomes controversial even on the stage of classification, these are body modifications, particularly tattoos.
+If, for example, we can easily define facial features as natural and difficult-to-change attributes, and clothes as acquired and that can be easily changed, tattoos hover somewhere in the middle.
+Being an acquired thing and at the same time quite durable, a tattoo is starting to pose questions with its only existence, what serves as a reason for people who are getting tattoos?
 Is this body modification a direct instruction of fashion, or rather a personalized ritual of initiation?
-Is it a communicational channel or a status sign-system?
+Is it a communicational channel or a status sign system?

-At more instrumental level there can be seen a lush plentitude of techniques, which in turn result in different approaches and attitudes toward tattoing.
-With all this plethora and diverseness of meanings, these days tattoo culture becomes a subculture that consists of subcultures, a Pandora‘s box into which this paper is aimed to deepen in, digging down to the prehistoric marks that existed centuries ago and looping back to the style that at the first blush has more in common with tattoo of the ancients – homemade tattoo.
+At a more instrumental level, there can be seen a lush plentitude of techniques, which in turn result in different approaches and attitudes toward tattooing.
+With all this plethora and diverseness of meanings, these days tattoo culture becomes a subculture that consists of subcultures, a Pandora‘s box into which this paper aimed to deepen in, digging down to the prehistoric marks that existed centuries ago and looping back to the style that at the first blush has more in common with a tattoo of the ancients – homemade tattoo.

-Emerged relatively recently as an established branch and being stylistically simplistic the style of homemade tattoo can offer more than it might look like, starting with the very basic
+Emerging relatively recently as an established branch and being stylistically simplistic the style of a homemade tattoo can offer more than it might look like, starting with the very basic

 question it poses – what makes a tattoo a homemade one?
 This question, in turn, should be seen

-as more than just a potential guide to the style, beyond it, homemade tattoo possesses its own
+as more than just a potential guide to the style, beyond it, homemade tattoo possesses their

-Logically continuing the set of questions, the core one will be set as well – what meanings do homemade tattoos bear and how do these meanings differ from ones of parlour-made tattoos?
+Logically continuing the set of questions, the core one will be set as well – what meanings do homemade tattoos bear and how do these meanings differ from ones of tattoo shop-made tattoos?

-This thesis begins with a historical research which will provide a sufficient perspective on the meanings and functions of tattoing in different cultures, paths of its development and succession patterns.
-The second part will deal with homemade tattoing from the point of view of both artists and tattoo culture consumers, with their definitions of homemade tattoing and attitudes towards it.
-For this purpose the data from social media networks, where main discrources around homemade tattooing are located, is considered.
+This thesis begins with historical research which will provide a sufficient perspective on the meanings and functions of tattooing in different cultures, the paths of its development, and succession patterns.
+The second part will deal with homemade tattooing from the point of view of both artists and tattoo culture consumers, with their definitions of homemade tattooing and attitudes towards it.
+For this purpose, the data from social media networks, where the main discourses around homemade tattooing are located, is considered.